fbpx Skip to content

 Why is Detox Important in Recovery?

-What is the Difference Between Outpatient and Inpatient Detox Programs?
+What is the Difference Between Inpatient and Outpatient Programs?

 Many people do not realize there are different types of detox programs.
 At an outpatient detox program, you can seek help to detox from substances during the day while remaining home with family and loved ones at night.
 Before choosing outpatient detox, it is important to consider your needs as outpatient treatment might not be the best option for everyone.
 Outpatient detox works best for those with a stable, substance-free living arrangement as outpatient detox may lead to a higher potential for encountering relapse triggers.
 Also, outpatient detox is not suggested for someone with an addiction to opioids, alcohol, or benzodiazepines, as the risk for severe and potentially life-threatening withdrawal symptoms is much higher with these substances.